Melissa Cardinal Classic

 Below: Extreme difficulty functioning.
 Very large difficulty filling time or offensive or rude behavior.

-Background: I attended Athens High School and competed in forensics all four years, graduating in '14.
-I did two years of policy, two years of LD.
-I also competed in Parli on the collegiate level.
+Background: I currently coach at Caddo Mills High School.
+I attended Athens High School and competed in forensics all four years, graduating in '14.
+I also competed on the collegiate level at Tyler Junior College and UT Tyler.

 Theory/Topicality: I look to theory before evaluating the rest of the round.
 There are a few things that I want if you're going to run and or win on theory.
 First, I expect you to go all in on it.
 If you aren't spending all your time in your last speech on theory, that tells me that it's not worth my time voting on it.
+This means if you go for T and a disad, I won't vote on the Topicality, even if you're winning it.
 Second, I want to know where the in-round abuse is.
-How is what the other team is doing specifically detrimental to your ability to win (hint: don't just say "that's abusive").
+How is what the other team is doing specifically detrimental to your ability to win?
+Lastly, please extend an impact.
+Why is the way that the other team has chosen to debate bad?
+Please don't stop at the internal links, i.e. saying "it's bad for limits/ground/etc.".
+Tell me why that matters for debate.

-Framework: I look to fw before evaluating the rest of the round, after theory obviously, specifically in LD.
-It would probably be beneficial to run arguments on both sides of the framework in case I wind up voting against or in favor of the framework you go for.
+Framework: I look to FW before evaluating the rest of the round, after theory.
+It would probably be beneficial to run arguments on both sides of the framework in case I wind up voting against or in favor of the framework you go for (especially in LD).

 If you have any specific questions or concerns about my paradigm or the way in which I evaluate the round, don't be afraid to ask before the round starts.